2020PB/police-brutality/reports/Oregon.md

 ### Police shove member of the press | August 28th

-A reporter attempts to film arrests being made in the lot of a gas station.
+A reporter attempts to film arrests being made in the lot of the Chevron gas station at N Denver and N Lombard.
 As they approach, an officer confronts them, shoving the reporter back.

 tags: journalist, push, shove

 id: or-portland-337

-geolocation:
+geolocation: 45.577083,-122.6869451

 **Links**